idiopathic thrombocytopenic purpura

 Children who get the acute (temporary) type of ITP often have had a recent viral infection.
 It is possible that the infection somehow triggers or sets off the immune reaction that leads to ITP in these children.
 ITP in adults, on the other hand, doesn't seem to be linked to infections.

-Who is at risk for idiopathic thrombocytopenic purpura?Both children and adults can develop idiopathic thrombocytopenic purpura (ITP).
+Who is at risk?Both children and adults can develop idiopathic thrombocytopenic purpura (ITP).

 Children usually get the acute (temporary) type of ITP.
 This type of ITP often develops after an infection caused by a virus.
 Adults tend to get the chronic (long-lasting) type of ITP.
 Women are 2 to 3 times more likely than men to get chronic ITP.